abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_4_Basic_Concepts/Section_4.md

   declaration, typedef statements and function prototypes.

 - Executable code normally goes into a source code file, not a header file.

+## Displaying Output

+- *printf*: Displays output to the screen, comes in standard library function.

+    - Outputs information to the command line.

+    - The information displayed is in based on what appears between the '()' that immediately follow the function name (printf).

+    - Values of variables and the results of computation can be also displayed.

+    - Used for debugging.